Wet shaving is gaining traction once again.

 This is a pretty long razor at around 4.2 inches long.
 The handle alone is 3.75 inches long, which is longer than the Merkur 34C!

 Both will yield the same shave quality because each uses the same head.
-The biggest difference would be weight, and that adds to the aggressiveness in the 38C.
+The most significant difference would be weight, and that adds to the aggressiveness in the 38C.